TOP

 • FREE open bars and lounges, including 24-hour bar service with specialty canapés

-• FREE in-room minibar with your preferences
+• FREE stocked in-room minibar

 • FREE specialty coffees, teas and fresh-pressed juices